tvu2/potential-octo-funicular/proposal.md

 		}

 		@Test
-		public void test11AddIngredientsSubtractQuantity() {
+		public void test11MakeRecipeUpdateInventory() {
 		// Initialize and add many ingredients to the cookbook
 		// with a certain quantity.
 		// Initialize and add a custom recipe.
-		// Use recipe to subtract the correct quantity from
+		// call makeRecipe() method and then viewInventory() to check if the quantity has been updated }
-		// each ingredient.
-		// Tests if quanities are subtracted correctly.
-		}

 		@Test